goshuirc/bnc/README.md

 ---

-Some of the code in this project is based on code from the [Oragono](https://github.com/DanielOaks/oragono)/[Ergonomadic](https://github.com/edmund-huber/ergonomadic) projects.
-The licenses for those is in the `LICENSE.ergonomadic` file.
+Parts of this project are based on code from the [Oragono](https://github.com/DanielOaks/oragono)/[Ergonomadic](https://github.com/edmund-huber/ergonomadic) projects.
+The licenses for those projects is in the `LICENSE.ergonomadic` file.